Image 1 of 1

 Clinical studies show amla enhances hair growth, reduces premature graying, and improves skin tone by neutralizing oxidative stress (Journal of Ethnopharmacology, 2013).
 It also supports keratin production, essential for strong nails.

-Sea moss contains over 90 minerals, including sulfur, iodine, calcium, and zinc, all vital for skin hydration, thyroid balance, and hair growth.
+The sulfur, iodine, calcium, zinc etc are essential for skin hydration, thyroid balance, and hair growth.

 Science Says:

-Black seed oil is rich in thymoquinone, omega-6 fatty acids, and antioxidants that nourish the skin and scalp.
+Black seed oil is rich in thymoquinone, Omega the six fatty acids, antioxidants etcetera that nourish the skin / scalp etc.

 Science Says: